 Though Robert “Bob” Olinger was a lawman, he was actually better known as a killer with a penchant for fighting in range wars.

 The second man Olinger killed also involved gambling.
-When he and a man named John Hill were playing poker at Diamond Lil’s casino and dance hall, Olinger quickly won Hill’s money.
+When he and a man named John Hill played poker at Diamond Lil’s casino and dance hall, Olinger quickly won Hill’s money.
 Afterward, Hill loudly stated that he had been “hornswoggled,” implying that Olinger had tricked or cheated him.
 Though initially, Olinger did nothing, when Hill left the saloon later that night, Olinger shot him dead.

 In February 1878, when the Lincoln County War erupted, Olinger was right in its midst, working with the Seven Rivers Warriors.
 When the Dolan-Murphy faction obtained a court order to seize some of John Tunstall’s horses as payment for an outstanding debt, and Tunstall refused, Lincoln County Sheriff, William Brady, formed a posse to go after Tunstall.
-In this group was Bob Olinger, as a Dolan-Murphy “hired gun.”
+In this group was Bob Olinger, a Dolan-Murphy “hired gun.”
 Rather than arresting Tunstall, however, the unarmed man was killed on February 18, 1878.
 Although several riders participated in the murder, only James Dolan and Jacob “Billy” Matthews were charged with being accessories to murder.

 In the end, Olinger’s participation in the Lincoln County War would be a fatal mistake, as Tunstall supporter Billy the Kid avowed: “I’ll get every son-of-a-bitch who helped kill John if it’s the last thing I do.”

 Seemingly, as time went on, each of Olinger’s killings got a little worse.
 The following year, when Olinger was playing poker with a man named Bob Jones, yet another gambling dispute arose.
 Jones, who had heard of Olinger’s reputation, wisely avoided the killer.